 October 26, 2020 | By Mark Morter

-The following are some ways that HR can reduce costs with minimal impact on engagement and revenue.
+The following are some initiatives that can reduce costs with minimal impact on engagement and revenue.

 By creating a cost-saving strategy that aligns with your company goals, you can ensure you have a smooth process.
 Creating and implementing such a strategy in coordination with your HR team helps to keep the message clear that your intention is to save money without harming the employee experience.
 This has the added benefit of keeping HR lean by letting your HR department know what costs are unnecessary.

-At the current annual turnover rate, the average 100 person company in America should expect up to $2.6 million per year in turnover and replacement costs.
-That validates what many business owners and HR teams feel — turnover is frustrating but also extremely costly for the business.
+At the current annual turnover rate, the average 100-person company in America should expect up to $2.6 million per year in turnover and replacement costs.
+That validates what many business owners and HR teams feel — turnover is frustrating but also highly costly for the business.

 Reducing turnover is one way to cut costs.
 Your business can increase retention without decreasing the productivity of your employees by introducing employee engagement programs.
 These might include:

 Increasing employee engagement not only helps retention but contributes to growing the bottom line through increased productivity.

 Also, maximizing employee retention helps you get through a hiring freeze when people simply aren't filling job openings.
 The more employees you can hold onto, the better you can overcome those periods when hiring becomes challenging.